Updated as of July 2019

 - Of late, tourism is progressively regulated around the islands of Balabac as spearheaded by DOTr-MARINA.
 Regulations on the appropriate boat type for island hopping, in coming up with a whitelist of tour operators who have undergone proper orientation and seminar have been slowly enforced.
 In my experience, the coast guards were heavily checking boat trips from Rio Tuba to the other ports in Bancalaan and Balabac Proper.

-- The local government has plans on deploying fastcraft to its ports and utilizing the abandoned airstrips in Candaraman and Bugsuk Island to make traveling to Balabac easy and convenient.
+- The local government has plans on deploying fastcraft to its ports and in utilizing the abandoned airstrips in Candaraman and Bugsuk Island to make traveling to Balabac easy and convenient.

 HOW TO GET TO BALABAC